EBIBioSamples/relations/README.md

 # Description of subprojects

-* importrelational - produces csv files by using the hibernate model
+* relations-import: Creates csv files by using the hibernate model.
+These files can be imported into neo4j by using the provided header files
-* importjdbc - exports csv files by using direct SQL model.
-* spring-app - Includes the neo4j model and provides webservice end points
+* relations-webapp: Includes the neo4j model, using an embedded database and provides various webservice endpoints to explore the data